 This class studies the design and use of market-based mechanisms to solve problems of economic resource allocation.
+The goal is to sustain, mentor research experience of students who are major in economics.
 First, we will re-examine the rational choice theory which you have seen in Intermediate Microeconomics.
 In particular, we will provide a very formal (mathematical) treatment of rational choice model.
 The second part of the class will focus on matching markets, in particular the use of centralized market mechanisms to assign campus houses, offices and courses to students, workers to jobs, kidneys to transplant patients and so forth.